 To that end, back in 2015, Russian researchers came across solid gold ‘bongs’ with exquisite craftsmanship (pictured above), inside a kurgan mound located in the Caucasus region.
 The experts additionally identified a black residue on the inner portion of one of the gold vessels.
 On further analysis of the substance (by criminologists), the results showed that the residues had been formed by not only cannabis but also opium.

-Interestingly enough, the Persian army possibly took the European route, by crossing the Hellespont and then overrunning the Thracian positions.
+Interestingly enough, the Persian invasion possibly took the European route, by crossing the Hellespont and then overrunning the Thracian positions before the Danube river.
 They finally arrived at the Danube, and successfully traversed the mighty river by anchoring ships across its banks.
-Hence the full-scale invasion of Scythia began – pitting the sole superpower of the late 6th century BC against the boisterous nomadic ‘giant-killers’ of the ancient world.
+Hence the full-scale invasion began – pitting the sole superpower of the late 6th century BC against the boisterous nomadic ‘giant-killers’ of the ancient world.

 Unfortunately for the Persians, in spite of wide-ranging military reforms initiated by Darius, the bulk of their army comprised infantrymen.
-Now, according to Dr. Cernenko, considering the vast expanse of the Scythian steppes, this proved to be a logistical blunder, especially since the Persians had the unenviable task of supporting their high number of troops through disparate supplies in an alien land.
+Now, according to Dr. Cernenko, considering the vast expanse of the Scythian steppes, this proved to be a logistical blunder, especially since the Persians had the unenviable task of supporting their high number of troops through unreliable supplies in an alien land across the Black Sea.

 The situation of the opposing Scythians was not so easy either, with most of their allies refusing to militarily aid them – possibly because many of these fringe nomadic tribes were afraid of incurring the wrath of Darius.

-Nevertheless, the Scythians (by this time, ruled by three kings with their different hosts) decided to take advantage of the Persian logistical predicament, by employing hit-and-run tactics – conducive to equestrian warfare.
-So as the Persian forces slowly advanced through the Scythian heartland, they were not faced in open-battlefields by the mobile enemy, but rather harassed in strategic locations and greeted with scorched lands and poisoned wells.
+Nevertheless, the Scythians (by this time, ruled by three kings with different hosts) decided to take advantage of the Persian logistical predicament, by employing hit-and-run tactics – conducive to equestrian warfare.
+So as the Persian forces slowly advanced through the Scythian heartland, they were not faced on open battlefields by the mobile enemy, but rather harassed in strategic locations and greeted with scorched lands and poisoned wells.

 Consequently, the Persians began to run low on the essentials of food, water, and forage – and Darius was forced to stop his ponderous advance and set up a fortified camp by the northern flank of the Sea of Azov.
 The desperate Persian emperor even sent out a messenger to the Scythian high ruler who asked him – why the Scythians were not offering any direct battle?
 In reply, King Idanthyrsus (one of the three Scythian kings) said, according to Herodotus –